 We have started conversations, we have raised money for charity and we

 have walked our legs off.
 This is only the beginning of our journey.
-In March 2019, we're walking from Beechworth to Bright, and we want you to join us.
+In March every year, we walk from Beechworth to Bright, and we want you to join us.